German Global Health Strategy

 To further shape Germany’s international leadership in this area, the Federal Government will develop a new Global Health Strategy.
 The Federal Ministry of Health (Bundesministerium für Gesundheit – BMG) is working in close partnership with other relevant ministries in this process.
 Actors from different sectors of the German society are invited to participate.

-The development process began with on Wednesday, 6th June 2018, when the Federal Ministry of Health hosted an official launching event.
-The GHP accompanies the process in behalf of the actors from the private sector.
+From 6th June 2018, when the Federal Ministry of Health hosted an official launching event and invited the different stakeholders – representing civil society, think tanks, private sector, academia and youth – , the GHA (formerly, GHP) accompanied the process in behalf of the actors from the private sector to create a position paper.

 Now, the interministerial discussions and coordination on the priorities and objectives of the strategy of the German government will begin.
 The aim is to adopt the new strategy by the end of 2019.